xfry/threejs_example/README.md

-#A Three example with Node+Express and Webpack
+# A Threejs example with Node+Express and Webpack

 For making this project works you should download it `cd project_name`